Michael Mann: 1978–1999: Career breakthrough and acclaim

-1990s
+In 1989, he wrote, produced and directed the crime television film L.A.
+Takedown.
+He then wrote and produced the three-part miniseries Drug Wars: The Camarena Story (1990), and its 1992 follow-up Drug Wars II: The Cocaine Cartel.

 Mann gained widespread recognition in 1992 for his film adaptation of James Fenimore Cooper's novel into the epic historical drama The Last of the Mohicans starring Daniel Day-Lewis.
 The film is set during the French and Indian War.
-Film critic Owen Gleiberman of Entertainment Weekly described Mann's directorial style writing, "Mann, at his best, is a master of violence and lyrical anxiety".
-Peter Travers of Rolling Stone praised Mann's directing writing, "the action is richly detailed and thrillingly staged."
+Film critic Owen Gleiberman of Entertainment Weekly described Mann's directorial style, writing that "Mann, at his best, is a master of violence and lyrical anxiety".
+Peter Travers of Rolling Stone praised Mann's directing, writing that "the action is richly detailed and thrillingly staged."

 This was followed by crime drama Heat (1995) starring Al Pacino, Robert De Niro, and Val Kilmer.
 The film, a remake of his TV movie L.A.
 Takedown, was a critical success with Kenneth Turan of the Los Angeles Times calling the film a "sleek, accomplished piece of work, meticulously controlled and completely involving.
 The dark end of the street doesn't get much more inviting than this."
 Todd McCarthy of Variety wrote, "Stunningly made and incisively acted by a large and terrific cast, Michael Mann's ambitious study of the relativity of good and evil stands apart from other films of its type by virtue of its extraordinarily rich characterizations and its thoughtful, deeply melancholy take on modern life."

 In 1999, Mann filmed The Insider about the 60 Minutes segment about Jeffrey Wigand, a whistleblower in the tobacco industry.
-Russell Crowe portrayed Wigand, with Al Pacino playing Lowell Bergman, and Christopher Plummer as Mike Wallace.
+Russell Crowe portrayed Wigand, with Pacino playing Lowell Bergman and Christopher Plummer as Mike Wallace.
 The film showcased Mann's cinematic style and garnered the most critical recognition of his career up to this point.
 The Insider was nominated for seven Academy Awards as a result, including a nomination for Mann's direction.
 Critic Roger Ebert of the Chicago Sun-Times praised the film writing, "The Insider had a greater impact on me than All the President's Men, because you know what?
 Watergate didn't kill my parents.
 Cigarettes did."